Edward Ashley-Cooper

 Edward Montague Hussey Cooper (August 12, 1906 – May 5, 2000) was an Australian born actor, later active in Britain and the United States.
 Known by his professional name of Edward Ashley (to avoid confusion with a fellow actor Edward Cooper), Cooper performed in 60 films for Metro Goldwyn Mayer including Pride and Prejudice (1940) where he played George Wickham.

 Origins

 Edward Montague Hussey Cooper was born on 12 August 1906 in Sydney, Australia, the son of Edward Montague Hussey Cooper and Violet Coghill Maddrell.
 His father, Edward (known as Montague) was a Master Mariner and a Lieutenant in the Royal Naval Reserve, who worked as a second officer for the P&O Steam Navigation Company in Australia.

 Despite his use of the surname Ashley-Cooper, there was no link to the Earl of Shaftesbury.

 Career

+Ashley was educated in England but made a number of return trips to Australia, and often acted on stage there.
+He went to Australia in 1927 but returned to England in 1930.

-Edward Ashley made a number of films in the United Kingdom before moving to California, United States, in 1940 where his first big role was George Wickham in Pride and Prejudice.
+He made a number of films in the United Kingdom before moving to California, United States, in 1940 where his first big role was George Wickham in Pride and Prejudice.

+During World War Two Ashley was a corporal in the U.S. Air Force.
+In 1945 he signed a contract with Republic Pictures.

+In the early 1950s, Ashley focused on the stage for a number of years before appearing in Elephant Walk (1954).

 After this his career consisted of a large number of mainly supporting roles until 1988, including a recurring character in the Maverick television series called "Nobby Ned Wingate" in the late 1950s.

+Personal life

+Ashley married a woman in Australia in 1927 and they had two children.
+They moved to England in 1930.
+His wife returned to Australia but Ashley did not follow.
+She sued for maintenance.